paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-031-general.md

 Pub.
 L. 98–89, § 2(g)(1), Aug.
 26, 1983, 97 Stat.
 599, provided that: “Part B [chapters 31 to 43] of subtitle II and sections 7306 (related to able seaman sail) and 7311 of title 46 (as enacted by section 1 of this Act) take effect April 15, 1984, or when regulations for sailing school vessels under part B are effective, whichever is earlier.”
 [Part B of subtitle II and sections 7306 (related to able seaman sail) and 7311 of title 46 effective Apr.
 15, 1984, in absence of regulations for sailing school vessels under part B on that date.]

 #### Delegation of Functions
 For delegation to Secretary of the Treasury of authority vested in President by this section, see Ex.
 Ord.
 No. 10289, Sept.
 17, 1951, 16 F.R.
-9499, as amended, set out as a note under [section 301 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim), The President.
+9499, set out as a note under [section 301 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim), The President.

 <a id="section-3102"></a>